Palindromic prime

+which has 1,888,529 digits.
+It was found on 18 October 2021 by Ryan Propper and Serge Batalov.

 Other bases

 In binary, the palindromic primes include the Mersenne primes and the Fermat primes.
 All binary palindromic primes except binary 11 (decimal 3) have an odd number of digits; those palindromes with an even number of digits are divisible by 3.
 The sequence of binary palindromic primes begins (in binary):